programminghistorian/ph-submissions/lessons/gravity-model.md

 5. Flowerdew, R., ‘Modelling migration with Poisson regression’, in J. Stillwell, O. Duke-Williams, and A. Dennett, eds., Technologies for migration and commuting analysis: spatial interaction data applications (Hershey, Pa., 2010), pp. 261–79.
 6. Abel, G. J., ‘Estimation of international migration flow tables in Europe: international migration flow tables’, Journal of the Royal Statistical Society, Series A (Statistics in Society), 173 (2010), pp. 797–825.

+# Acknowledgements

+With thanks to Angela Kedgley, Sarah Lloyd, Joe Cozens, Katrina Navickas, and Leanne Calvert for reading and commenting on earlier drafts of this article.
+Also thanks to the *British Academy* for funding the writing workshop in Bogotá, Colombia at which this article was drafted.
+And finally to Adam Dennett for introducing me to these wonderful formula and unleashing their potential for historians.

 # Endnotes

 [^1]: For a deeper understanding of vagrancy see Hitchcock, Tim, Adam Crymble, and Louise Falcini, "Loose, Idle, and Disorderly: Vagrancy Removal in Late Eighteenth Century Middlesex", *Social History*, vol. 39, no. 4 (2014), 509-527.